Food On The Trail

 Dried pasta, rice, noodles, pulses such as beans and lentils, and mushrooms are easily purchased from most supermarkets, but textured vegetable proteins, dried sauce mixes and dried meat and fish are also widely available.

 Olives which have been preserved in vinegar, brine or olive oil are easily transported and can last several days unrefrigerated if stored correctly.

 One ingredient you may think you would not be able to take with you is egg, but you may be surprised to know it can be taken on the trail and it is easier than you think.
 Powdered egg is widely available, and can be used as a substitute for whole eggs in most recipes and makes great scrambled egg!
 Whole eggs do not need to be refrigerated but as long as they are kept reasonably cool they will last for a long time.

 To transport whole eggs, wrap each one in layers of bubble wrap or tissue paper and store in a sturdy food container.
 Pack the eggs in, and fill and spare space with more bubble wrap or paper.
 If the eggs are able to move around they could knock against each other and break so pack as tightly as possible.
 A couple of strips of sticky tape around the eggs can also help to keep them from breaking.

-Cereals are light to carry, although they can become a bit crushed up when stuffed in a rucksack, and come in a huge variety.
+Cereals are light to carry, and available in a huge variety.
 They normally have added sugar that give you an initial burst on energy and the cereals they are made from give you plenty of sustained energy for the day, or at least until lunchtime.
 The only problem with breakfast cereal is having to carry milk or use powered milk made up with water.